McAllen Miller International Airport: Past jet service

 After merging with Texas International Airlines in 1982, Continental Airlines began serving McAllen, mainly non-stop to its hub at Houston Intercontinental Airport.
 Continental flew Boeing 727-100s, 727-200s, 737-300s, 737-500s, 737-800s, 757-200s, Douglas DC-9-10s, McDonnell Douglas DC-9-30s and MD-80s to McAllen.
 Continental also flew one-stop direct service to Atlanta, Chicago (ORD), Dallas/Fort Worth (DFW), Kansas City, Miami, New Orleans, Pensacola, Seattle and Tampa.
-In 1994 the airline was flying MD-80s direct to Anchorage, Alaska via Houston and Seattle.
+In 1994, the airline was flying MD-80s direct to Anchorage, Alaska via Houston and Seattle.
 Continental merged with United Airlines in 2010.

-In 1982 Austin-based Emerald Air (United States) operated Pan Am Express service in Texas via an agreement with Pan Am and flew two Douglas DC-9-10 flights a day to Houston Intercontinental Airport and San Antonio.
-By 1984 Emerald Air was serving McAllen independently with up to eleven departures a day, all DC-9s.
-Emerald was flying non-stop to Dallas/Fort Worth, Houston Intercontinental, San Antonio and Corpus Christi and one-stop to Austin.
+In 1982, Austin-based Emerald Air (United States) operated Pan Am Express service in Texas via an agreement with Pan Am and flew two Douglas DC-9-10 flights a day to Houston Intercontinental Airport and San Antonio.
+By 1984, Emerald Air was serving McAllen independently with up to eleven departures a day, all DC-9s.
+Emerald was flying non-stop to Dallas/Fort Worth, Houston Intercontinental, San Antonio and Corpus Christi, and one-stop to Austin.
 This airline went out of business in 1985.

 Muse Air and successor TranStar Airlines served McAllen in the mid 1980s.
 In 1985, Houston-based Muse Air was operating up to five departures a day non-stop to its hub at Houston Hobby Airport with McDonnell Douglas DC-9-50s, all continuing direct to Dallas Love Field.
 Muse Air was acquired by Southwest Airlines which changed the Muse Air name to TranStar, and continued independently with nonstop DC-9-50s to Houston Hobby and one-stop to Dallas Love Field.
 TranStar went out of business in 1987.

 American Airlines began serving the airport about January 1991.
-In 1991 American had three daily McDonnell Douglas MD-80s to its Dallas/Fort Worth (DFW) hub and by 1995 was flying four daily Fokker 100s to DFW.
-In 2007 American had up to four nonstop MD80s a day to Dallas/Fort Worth.
+In 1991, American had three daily McDonnell Douglas MD-80s to its Dallas/Fort Worth (DFW) hub and, by 1995, was flying four daily Fokker 100s to DFW.
+In 2007, American had up to four nonstop MD80s a day to Dallas/Fort Worth.
 AA had one-stop MD-80s to Atlanta, El Paso, Oakland, and Raleigh/Durham.
 American and regional affiliate American Eagle continue to serve the airport.

 Trans World Airlines (TWA) also served McAllen.
-In 2001 TWA McDonnell Douglas MD-80s flew nonstop to Austin and one-stop to its St. Louis hub.
-By the end of 2001 Trans World Airlines had merged into American Airlines.
+In 2001, TWA McDonnell Douglas MD-80s flew nonstop to Austin and one-stop to its St. Louis hub.
+By the end of 2001, Trans World Airlines had merged into American Airlines.

 Delta Connection operated by Atlantic Southeast Airlines flew to Delta's Atlanta hub.
-In 2007 Delta Connection had two nonstops a day to ATL with Canadair CRJ-200s for Delta Air Lines in a codesharing agreement.
-This service ended in 2012 and Delta no longer serves McAllen.
+In 2007, Delta Connection had two nonstops a day to ATL with Canadair CRJ-200s for Delta Air Lines in a codesharing agreement.
+This service ended in 2012.
 Prior to the merger of Northwest Airlines with Delta in 2010, Northwest DC-9s flew nonstop to its Memphis hub in 2004, followed by Northwest Airlink nonstops to MEM on codesharing partner Pinnacle Airlines Canadair CRJ-200s in 2009.